Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • What consumer packaging includes

-Consumer packaging is all packages of any material, or combination of materials, for the containment, protection, marketing or handling of consumer products.
+Consumer packaging includes all packages of any material, or combination of materials, for the containment, protection, marketing or handling of consumer products.
 This includes distribution packaging in business-to-business transactions.

 Distribution packaging also ends up in the waste stream.
-Distribution/B2B packaging counts as packaging that needs to be addressed.
-You will need to review your distribution packaging for possible ways to improve sustainability or make other efficiencies.
+Distribution (or business-to-business) packaging counts as packaging that needs to be addressed.
+You will need to review your distribution packaging for possible ways to improve sustainability or make other enhancements.

-• When you don't have control over your packaging
+• If you don't have control over your packaging

-Your organisation is still responsible for the packaging it is releasing into the Australian market.
-Although you may not manufacture packaging materials, as a liable Brand Owner you are required to review packaging design with your supply chain.
+Your organisation is responsible for the packaging it is releasing into the Australian market.
+Although you may not manufacture packaging materials, as a liable brand owner you are required to review the packaging design with your supply chain.
 This is to achieve at least 70% recoverable packaging for reuse or recycle.

 About the Environment Protection Regulations 2021